MStrecke/pyFosControl/lowlevel/LowlevelProtocol.md

 After trying to delete a preset point that is still part of a cruise, I received this packet.
 See also packet 100.
+I only saw it when using the browser plugin.

 | type       | value | description              |
 | ---------- | ----: | ------------------------ |